sentora/sentora-vagrant/README.md

 ```

 - TODO , Need provisioner | installer to do what they need to do.
-Provisioner's run after mounting /sentora-core > /etc/sentora/panel & /sentora-installers/preconf > /etc/sentora/configs
+Provisioner's run after mounting /sentora-core > /etc/sentora/panel & /sentora-installers/preconf > /etc/sentora/configs & DEV themes /  modules / apps

 - If the ones who made the initial installer | beta installer could make a provision for ubuntu-x32 just so we can see how it would work out.